parndt/refinerycms-blog/readme.md

 ## Credit

-This is somewhat news plugin from Philip Arndt + comments. see: [http://github.com/resolve/refinerycms-news](http://github.com/resolve/refinerycms-news)
+This is like the news plugin from Philip Arndt + comments. see: [http://github.com/resolve/refinerycms-news](http://github.com/resolve/refinerycms-news)